-We consider the steady flow of a perfect gas in the region bounded by the porous walls of a cylindrical tube of radius a and finite length $L \gg a$ .
+We consider the steady flow of a perfect gas in the region bounded by the porous walls of a cylindrical tube of radius a and finite length L >> a.
 We assume that the speed of the gas at the wall V is uniform.
-We normalize the spatial variables by a and select a curvilinear coordinate system whose origin is anchored at the tube's head-end centre.
-As shown in figure 1, x and r can be used to denote the non-dimensional streamwise and radial coordinates.
-Axial symmetry reduces the field investigation to the domains $0 \leq x \leq l$ and $0 \leq r \leq 1$ , where l = L/a < 70.
+We normalize spatial variables by a and select a curvilinear coordinate system whose origin is anchored at the tube's head-end centre.
+As shown in Fig. 1, x and r can be used to denote the non-dimensional streamwise and radial coordinates.
+Axial symmetry reduces the field investigation to the domain 0 < x < l, and $0 \le r \le 1$ , where l = L/a < 70.
 The tube is closed at x = 0 corresponding to a zero inlet profile in Berman's formulation.
-As a result of this, the mainstream described by the streamline patterns of figure 1 is completely induced by the injection process.
+As a result of this, the mainstream described by the streamline patterns of Fig. 1 is completely induced by the injection process.
 Inasmuch as we consider the case of choked flow at x = l (where a nozzle can be located), we provide formulations that apply to an isobaric opening as well.
-The oscillatory field that we wish to evaluate will exist when the undisturbed state is perturbed via sinusoidal pressure oscillations of frequency $\omega$ and amplitude A. If c is the speed of sound, we follow Majdalani & Roh (2000) by limiting our scope to low crossflow Mach numbers (M = V/c < 0.01) and small A by comparison with the mean stagnation pressure $p_s$ .
+The oscillatory field that we wish to evaluate will exist when the undisturbed state is perturbed via sinusoidal pressure oscillations of frequency $\omega$ and amplitude A. If c is the speed of sound, we follow Majdalani and Roh by limiting our scope to low crossflow Mach numbers (M = V/c < 0.01) and small A by comparison to the mean stagnation pressure $p_s$ .

-Figure 1.
-Axisymmetric system geometry including mean-flow streamlines.
+Fig. 1 Axisymmetric system geometry including mean flow streamlines.